 The Unit’s Established Goal:

-The goal of the Office for Equity and Diversity Administration and Academic Programs is to provide effective leadership in the development, coordination, implementation and assessment of a comprehensive array of programs to promote diversity and the understanding of differences at UAB.
+The goal of the Office for Diversity, Equity & Inclusion Administration and Academic Programs is to provide effective leadership in the development, coordination, implementation and assessment of a comprehensive array of programs to promote diversity and the understanding of differences at UAB.

 Objectives of the Unit: